warpstreamlabs/bento/website/docs/components/inputs/nats_stream.md

 ### Authentication

-There are several components within Benthos which utilise NATS services.
+There are several components within Bento which utilise NATS services.
 You will find that each of these components support optional advanced authentication parameters for [NKeys](https://docs.nats.io/nats-server/configuration/securing_nats/auth_intro/nkey_auth) and [User Credentials](https://docs.nats.io/developing-with-nats/security/creds).